diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 dt=2001-01-02/country=US
 ```

-One thing to bear in mind is that the column definitions in the PARTITIONED BY clause are full-fledged table columns, called `partition columns`; however, the datafiles do not contain values for these columns, since they are derived from the directory names.
+One thing to bear in mind is that the column definitions in the PARTITIONED BY clause are full-fledged table columns, called `partition columns`; however, `the datafiles do not contain values for these columns`, since they are derived from the directory names.
 You can use partition columns in SELECT statements in the usual way.
 Hive performs input pruning to scan only the relevant partitions.
 For example:
 ```sql
 SELECT ts, dt, line